Brown and Missouri host Mississippi State - WTOP News

 BOTTOM LINE: Missouri takes on the Mississippi State Bulldogs after Kobe Brown scored 24 points in Missouri’s 69-60 loss to the Texas A&M Aggies.

 The Tigers have gone 14-3 at home.
-Missouri is 4-0 in games decided by less than 4 points.
+Missouri is the best team in the SEC with 14.3 fast break points.

 The Bulldogs are 6-8 in SEC play.
-Mississippi State is 3-3 in games decided by less than 4 points.
+Mississippi State ranks sixth in the SEC scoring 32.3 points per game in the paint led by Tolu Smith averaging 11.0.

-TOP PERFORMERS: Brown is shooting 56.9% and averaging 16.4 points for the Tigers.
-D’Moi Hodge is averaging 2.6 made 3-pointers over the last 10 games for Missouri.
+TOP PERFORMERS: D’Moi Hodge averages 2.7 made 3-pointers per game for the Tigers, scoring 13.7 points while shooting 39.5% from beyond the arc.
+Brown is averaging 16.4 points, six rebounds and 1.5 steals over the past 10 games for Missouri.

-Tolu Smith is averaging 14.9 points and 8.3 rebounds for the Bulldogs.
-Shakeel Moore is averaging 9.1 points over the last 10 games for Mississippi State.
+Dashawn Davis is shooting 38.2% from beyond the arc with 1.4 made 3-pointers per game for the Bulldogs, while averaging 8.6 points, 3.4 assists and 1.7 steals.
+Smith is shooting 57.8% and averaging 14.9 points over the last 10 games for Mississippi State.

 LAST 10 GAMES: Tigers: 6-4, averaging 73.4 points, 26.2 rebounds, 13.9 assists, 8.6 steals and 2.7 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 75.6 points per game.